Near-optimal Policy Optimization Algorithms for Learning Adversarial Linear Mixture MDPs: Abstract

 \section{Abstract}

-We study the reinforcement learning for finite-horizon episodic Markov decision processes with adversarial reward and full information feedback, where the unknown transition probability function is a linear function of a given feature mapping.
-We propose an optimistic policy optimization algorithm with Bernstein bonus and show that it can achieve $\tilde{O}(dH\sqrt{T})$ regret, where $H$ is the length of the episode, $T$ is the number of interaction with the MDP and $d$ is the dimension of the feature mapping.
+Learning Markov decision processes (MDPs) in the presence of the adversary is a challenging problem in reinforcement learning (RL).
+In this paper, we study RL in episodic MDPs with adversarial reward and full information feedback, where the unknown transition probability function is a linear function of a given feature mapping, and the reward function can change arbitrarily episode by episode.
+We propose an optimistic policy optimization algorithm POWERS and show that it can achieve $\tilde{O}(dH\sqrt{T})$ regret, where $H$ is the length of the episode, $T$ is the number of interactions with the MDP, and $d$ is the dimension of the feature mapping.
 Furthermore, we also prove a matching lower bound of $\tilde{\Omega}(dH\sqrt{T})$ up to logarithmic factors.
-To the best of our knowledge, this is the first computationally efficient, nearly minimax optimal algorithm for adversarial Markov decision processes with linear function approximation.
+Our key technical contributions are two-fold: (1) a new value function estimator based on importance weighting; and (2) a tighter confidence set for the transition kernel.
+They together lead to the nearly minimax optimal regret.

-\section{Introduction}
+\section{INTRODUCTION}